m2osw/snapcpp/README.md

 # Getting Started

-TODO: We are not using the PPA environment at this time...
+TODO: We are using the PPA environment again at this time...
+If you want a pre-compiled version, that's the way to go!

 I suggest you first run bin/snap-ubuntu-packages to get all dependencies installed.
-Then do cmake + make.
+Then do `cmake` + `make`.

-The whole environment is based on cmake and also matches pbuilder so we can create Ubuntu packages with ease (cmake even makes use of the control files to generate the inter project dependencies!)
+The whole environment is based on `cmake` and also matches `pbuilder` so we can create Ubuntu packages with ease (`cmake` even makes use of the control files to generate the inter project dependencies!)
 We do not yet release the Ubuntu packages publicly.
 We have a launchpad.net environment, but unfortunately, it is too complicated to use when you manage a large